 Decision-makers, scientists, compliance and safety engineers, data scientists, and machine learning researchers all come with different background knowledge and communication styles.

-I also developed personas based on the user interviews and literature review I conducted.
-I created three distinct categories that related to the product directly: auditors, underwriters, and business users.
-I also crafted product stories to bring the design and development team on board with how explanations might be used, and what are the real stories and questions users are trying to answer.
-I mapped the requirements for the different explanation components; including tone of voice, depth of explanation, level of technical literacy, and UX requirements.
+We also developed personas based on the user interviews and literature review we conducted.
+We created three distinct categories that related to the product directly: auditors, underwriters, and business users.
+We also crafted product stories to bring the design and development team on board with how explanations might be used, and what are the real stories and questions users are trying to answer.
+We mapped the requirements for the different explanation components; including tone of voice, depth of explanation, level of technical literacy, and UX requirements.

-To facilitate brainstorming sessions, I created a taxonomy that included different personas (first column), different high-level tasks, the different categories of explanations (UX), and the available methods used to explain methods (computer science).
-My goal was to have participants starting on the left (users) to the far right (technology).
+To facilitate brainstorming sessions, we created a taxonomy that included different personas (first column), different high-level tasks, the different categories of explanations (UX), and the available methods used to explain methods (computer science).
+Our goal was to have participants starting on the left (users) to the far right (technology).
 This way In the process, designers and developers could evaluate if the explanations offered a good experience.
-In addition, I created a second category that included time constraints involving a particular task, and the expertise different users might have.
+In addition, we created a second category that included time constraints involving a particular task, and the expertise different users might have.

 Some of the concepts emerging from sessions were extremely technical, featuring heat maps and other highly dense visualization elements.
 Others were much simpler to understand, featuring counterfactual explanations ("why a certain prediction was made instead of another one").
 Some of the most exciting ideas were based on logic programming and natural language processing and explored conversational AI models.

 The research we conducted also helped to clarify the design of the SaaS architecture.
 Specifically, developing a solution that could work with already trained models instead of requiring proprietary technology became obvious to the team after talking to different users to understand their workflow.